classflow/cya-git/README.md

 * Handle preexisting hooks.
 Attempt to append to them when possible.
 * When a key is invalid, show the user a list of their issues.
 * Add uninstall option.
+* Help the user setup .jira-queryrc.
+Create it during installation or provide friendly error messages and links.

 ---
 kickstarted by [npm-boom][npm-boom]